 Treatment options for men

-Although not suitable for every man, a doctor may prescribe medication to enhance blood flow and improve a man's ability to maintain an erection.
+For some men, medication can enhance blood flow and improve the ability to maintain an erection.

 However, these medications may not be suitable for every man, particularly those with high blood pressure or heart conditions.

 Some men may find that mechanical methods to improve blood flow, such as vacuum pumps and injections into the penis, are effective.

 Some men undergo surgery, such as a penile implant, which can also increase the ability to get an erection.

 Treatment options for women

 Women may wish to use a vaginal lubricant before engaging in sex to reduce pain during intercourse.
 The lubricant should be water-based.

 Lubricants are available at most drugstores or for purchase online.